open-contracting/standard/standard/docs/en/04_implementation/03_merging.md

 - transactions
 - milestones

-The following lists of things must be re-published in full for each release:
+The following arrays of items must be re-published in full for each release:

 - Award.suppliers
 - Organization.additionalIdentifiers
 - Item.additionalClassifications
 - Amendment.changes

+Other lists with ```.id``` properties do not need to be republished in full, but publishers should note the [guidance on emptying fields and values](../../schema/reference#emptying-fields-and-values).

-### Merge Strategies
+## Merge Strategies

+The purpose of merging releases is to create (a) a snapshot record of the current state of a contracting process; (b) a versioned history of the process.

+Different sections of the data structure need to be handled differently as releases are merged.
+For some lists, a new release should overwrite the previous list in fully.
+For example, if a later release updates the list of suppliers against an award, this new list in full should be taken as the latest authoritative information.
+For other lists, such as a list of contracts, a release may add a new contract to the list without needing to repeat all the previous contracts, or may amend a single award without repeating all the other awards.

+This leads to a set of mergeStrategies which are included in the full schema.

-The OCDS merging is based on the open source jsonmerge library https://github.com/avian2/jsonmerge.
+The OCDS merging has been based on the open source [jsonmerge library](https://github.com/avian2/jsonmerge), but can be implemented in other software as required.

-But the principles could be re-implemented if desired.

 Within the OCDS release schema, each field has a mergeStrategy property.

 This documents how to merge fields.

-In the basic jsonmerge library there are some basic strategies - consult the jsonmerge documentation.
+We inhert the existing merge strategies from [jsonmerge](https://github.com/avian2/jsonmerge#merge-strategies) and add a number of specific strategies for OCDS, which are currently only available in the [OCDS fork of jsonmerge](https://github.com/open-contracting/jsonmerge) and which are described below:

-#### ocdsVersion merge strategy
+### ocdsVersion merge strategy

 Most fields have the mergeStrategy ocdsVersion.
 The ocdsVersion strategy has two modes of operation: